This post may contain affiliate links. Please read our disclosure policy.

 - Add a handful of fresh spinach in at the end for a fresh flavor.

-This pasta will keep in an airtight container in the refrigerator for 3-4 days.
+This pesto chicken pasta recipe will keep in an airtight container in the fridge for 3-4 days.
 You can reheat it in the microwave or in a saucepan over medium-low heat until warm.
 If the sauce has become too thick, loosen it up with a splash of milk.

 I don’t recommend freezing this pesto ricotta pasta.
 The texture of the sauce will likely change and the pasta will be mushy.